When is the Best Time to Visit Ireland?

 - Easter – When Easter Sunday occurs in April, there are various celebrations held to commemorate the 1916 Easter Rising, especially in Dublin.
 Both Good Friday and Easter Monday are public holidays, bringing some closures.
 While shops in villages and smaller towns often close, an increasing number of businesses are choosing to remain open in urban centers.

 - Clifden Traditional Music Festival – Held in mid-April in the beautiful Connemara town of Clifden, this festival features traditional music, song, and dance with performances from around the country and beyond, along with a street festival and workshops.
-April 11 to April 14 in 2019.

 - Galway Food Festival – The annual Galway Food Festival takes place in mid-April each year, falling over the Easter Bank Holiday weekend.
 It includes open-air markets, food demos, talks, workshops, and more than 100 food outlets, producers and restaurants.
-April 19 to 22 in 2019.

 Ireland in May